SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 normal value :math:`G_N=43.00927`.

 This option is only used for specific tests and debugging.
 This entire section of the YAML file can typically be left out.
+More constants may be handled in the same way in future versions.

 Snapshots
 ---------